AbbyFraenkel/KitchenSink.jl/docs/src/guide.md

 ## overview

-this guide provides an overview of how to use the different modules and functions provided by `kitchen_sink.jl`.
+this guide provides an overview of how to use the different modules and functions provided by `KitchenSink.jl`.